Methodist Episcopal Church of Winooski

-The Methodist Episcopal Church of Winooski, also known as the Winooski United Methodist Church, is a historic Methodist church building located at 24 West Allen Street in Winooski, Vermont.
+The Methodist Episcopal Church of Winooski, also known as the Winooski United Methodist Church, is a historic Methodist church building located at 24 West Allen Street in Winooski, Vermont, United States.
 It was built in 1918, and is a significant local example of vernacular Carpenter Gothic architecture.
 On March 2, 2001, it was added to the National Register of Historic Places.

 Architecture and history

 The Winooski United Methodist Church stands in downtown Winooski, at the southwest corner of West Allen and Follett Streets.
-It is a large single-story wood-frame structure, with a gabled roof.
-Its exterior is clad in a combination of wooden clapboards and shingles, some the latter cut in decorative patterns.
+It is a large, single-story wood-frame structure, with a gabled roof.
+Its exterior is clad in a combination of wooden clapboards and shingles, some of the latter cut in decorative patterns.
 A square tower rises through the left side of the roof, with tripart louvered openings in the belfry stage and a truncated hip roof at the top.
 The main facade is roughly symmetrical, with recessed lancet-arched porches at the corners and a large lancet stained-glass window at the center.
 The left porch houses the main entrance, which is a double door topped by a lancet stained-glass window, while the right porch houses a smaller secondary entrance.